 \subsection{Discriminator}

 The input to the proposed discriminator $D$ is a time-frequency representation of the audio, as proposed in \cite{juvela2018-synthesis-from-mfcc}.
-The discriminator consists of a stack of 1D convolutional layers, with the frequency bins of the time-frequency representation being provided as channels to the first layer of the discriminator.
-Subsequent layers used grouped convolutions to reduce computational cost, and the hyperparameters for each layer are shown in Table \ref{table:DiscParameters}.
-All layers use weight normalization, and all layers except the final output layer are followed by a Leaky ReLU activation function with a negative slope of 0.2.
+The discriminator consists of a stack of 1D convolutional layers, and the frequency bins of the time-frequency representation are provided as channels to the first layer of the discriminator.
+Subsequent layers use grouped convolutions to reduce computational cost.
+The hyperparameters for each layer are shown in Table \ref{table:DiscParameters}.
+All layers use weight normalization, and all layers except the final output layer are followed by a Leaky ReLU activation function with negative slope of 0.2.
 Four different time-frequency representations were trialled, either a magnitude spectrogram, a magnitude mel-spectrogram, a log magnitude spectrogram, or a log magnitude mel-spectrogram.
-For all mel-spectrograms, the number of mel bands used was 160, the maximum frequency was set to Nyquist and the minimum frequency was set to 0\,Hz.
+For all mel-spectrograms, 160 mel bands were used, the maximum frequency was set to Nyquist and the minimum frequency was set to 0\,Hz.

 Additionally, a multi-scale version of the spectral domain discriminator was trialled which included three sub-discriminators, each operating on time-frequency representations obtained using different window sizes.
 In the case of the single spectral-domain discriminator, a window size of $N = 1024$ was used, as for the multi-scale spectral discriminator, window sizes of $[512, 1024, 2048]$ were used.
 In all cases, the hop size was set to $N/4$.